-Malaysian cuisine generally reflects the multiethnic background of the country, which means that their dishes can range from different kinds of curry dishes, to coconut rice, and chicken that resemble the Hainanese way of cooking.
+Malaysian cuisine generally reflects the multiethnic background of the country.
+This means that their dishes can range from different kinds of curry dishes, to coconut rice, and chicken that resembles Hainanese cooking.
 One of their best sellers is the curry beef brisket casserole dish, as well as their nasi goreng dish (noodle dish in Malaysian shrimp paste with your choice of either beef, pork or chicken).

 Penang Malaysian offers the different dishes mentioned and more!
-This restaurant is also popular for their desserts such as the fried ice cream and shaved ice with red bean bowls.
+This restaurant is also popular for their desserts.
+We recommend you try the fried ice cream and shaved ice with red bean bowls.